• Skip to primary navigation

 Too Humid or too Dry?

 The air humidity will directly influence how the temperature in your home feels, and how comfortable you are.
 However, there’s more to it than just that.
-It can also have a significant impact on your health and affect your house’s structure.
+It can also have a significant impact on your health and affect your house’s structure

 Too much humidity will lead to the formation of mold and make the heat feel sticky and insufferable.
 Moreover, it can damage your HVAC system and your house, infiltrating in the walls and floors.